jybeat/jybeat.github.io/hero.md

 nav-menu: true
 ---

 Add instructions to your videos to create a unique jerk off experience.
-There are tons of option to modify the instructions, so they will exactly match your taste!
+There are tons of optios to modify the instructions, so they will exactly match your taste!
 And the best thing is: JOI is synchronized with your music!
 This ensures a smooth experience found nowhere else.

 <style>
     .video-container {